embashgit/Partial-CI-Testing/README.md

-Testing out New and modified changes only Both on Local and CI
+Testing new and modified changes only on CI and Local Started Next JS